Life isn’t fair – but it is impartial

 Step 1 is fairly straightforward.
 Most of us know, deep down, where we have issues that need resolving.
 Anything that’s emotionally hard goes straight to the bottom of the to-do list.
 There it lurks while we complain that life isn’t fair.

 Such issues can be resolved.
 It isn’t easy or painless, but it can be done.
-It always involves stepping outside our comfort zones, and it always involves accepting the reality of a situation before that reality can shift for the better.
+This always involves stepping outside our comfort zones, and it always involves accepting the reality of a situation before that reality can shift for the better.
 It also always involves feeling the unresolved pain of the situation.

 This pain tends to be long buried—sometimes even across multiple generations—and when it pops out of your unconscious into your consciousness, it really stings.
 I’ve written about this in 5 Tools for solving personal crises.
-For more detail, try The mechanics of emotional pain, Part I and Part II.
+For more detail, try The mechanics of emotional pain.

 3. Watch for the miracle